This article explains what OpticStudio "instances" are and how they are counted for each license type.

 An "instance" refers to a currently-opened copy of OpticStudio.
 OpticStudio allows for multiple copies of the software to be open on a single machine, thus allowing you to work on multiple optical systems or run scripts through the ZPL or API.

-A license seat can open up to 8 instances on a single machine with an Ansys licenses (pro, premium or enterprise).
 You cannot split up some instances to another or multiple machines.

 What is the instance limit for each edition of OpticStudio?